Seteco/Somorrostro/health-monitoring.md

   These expressions should evaluate to true or false (alternatively non-zero or zero).
 These trigger the alarm.

+- `exec: SCRIPT`

+  The script that will be executed when the alarm changes status.

+  Alarms can have the following statuses:

+  - `UNINITIALIZED` - the alarm is not initialized yet
+  - `UNDEFINED` - the alarm failed to be calculated (i.e. the database lookup failed, a division by zero occured, etc)
+  - `CLEAR` - the alarm is not armed
+  - `WARNING` - the warning expression resulted in true or non-zero
+  - `CRITICAL` - the critical expression resulted in true or non-zero

+  The `SCRIPT` will be called with a number of parameters.
+Check the **[alarm-email.sh](https://github.com/firehol/netdata/blob/master/plugins.d/alarm-email.sh)** script that ships with netdata for an example.

 ### Expressions

 netdata has an internal infix expression parser.
 This parses expressions and creates an internal structure that allows fast execution of them.